NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 ##### Preloading

-In order to optimize the loading of webpages, browsers assign different loading priorities to different types of resources: The loading HTML document takes precedence over stylesheets, fonts and script files which themselves take precedence over images.

-Browsers even go the extra mile to discover and to fetch hight priority resources as soon as possible: While the main thread parses the HTML document in order, a background [preload scanner](https://developer.mozilla.org/en-US/docs/Web/Performance/How_browsers_work#preload_scanner) process identifies and initiates the loading of high priority sub-resources in the yet to be processed HTML.
+Browsers try to optimize the loading of webpages as much as possible: They load the page's sub-resources as they discover them in the server response.
+They even go as far as to use a [preload scanner](https://developer.mozilla.org/en-US/docs/Web/Performance/How_browsers_work#preload_scanner) process which runs concurrently with the main thread and which identifies and initiates the loading off sub-resources in the yet to be processed HTML.

-There are limits though to what browsers can do automatically for us.
-Say for example that we are loading a page which loads a CSS file which itself imports another CSS file.
+There remains a limit though to what browsers can do automatically for us.
+For example: When loading a page which loads a CSS file `/page1.css` which itself imports another CSS file `/page1-section1.css`.
 The browser may be able to discover the link to the first CSS file early by scanning the HTML document, but it has to fetch this file and to parse it before it discovers and fetches the second one.

 ```html
 <!-- page1.html -->